U.S. Visa Requirements for Mexican Citizens

 Table of Contents

-Types of U.S. Visas for Mexican Citizens
+Types of U.S. visas for Mexican citizens

-3. Temporary work visas (H visas): This U.S. work visa will be issued to you if you wish to work in the United States and have a specific job offer from a U.S. employer.
+3. Temporary Work Visas (H visas): This U.S. work visa will be issued to you if you wish to work in the United States and have a specific job offer from a U.S. employer.
 The most common types include H-1B visas for speciality occupations, H-2A visas for agricultural workers, and H-2B visas for non-agricultural workers.

-5. Fiancé(e) visas (K visas): If you are engaged to be married to a U.S. citizen and wish to enter the United States to marry and reside permanently, you will need a K visa.
+5. Fiancé(e) Visas (K visas): If you are engaged to be married to a U.S. citizen and wish to enter the United States to marry and reside permanently, you will need a K visa.

 U.S. immigrant visas, also known as permanent visas, will be granted to you if you intend to live permanently in the United States.

-1. Family-Based Immigrant Visas (IV visas): If you have close family members who are U.S. citizens or lawful permanent residents, you might be eligible for family-based immigrant visas. are for you.
+1. Family-based immigrant visas (IV visas): If you have close family members who are U.S. citizens or lawful permanent residents, you might be eligible for family-based immigrant visas. are for you.
 To apply, you must be sponsored by an immediate relative who is at least 21 years of age and is either a U.S. citizen or U.S. Lawful Permanent Resident (that is, a green-card holder).

-2. Employment-Based Immigrant Visas (E visas): The employment-based Immigrant visas will be issued to you if you have a job offer from a U.S. employer and you meet certain criteria based on your skills, education, or professional background.
+2. Employment-based immigrant visas (E visas): The employment-based Immigrant visas will be issued to you if you have a job offer from a U.S. employer and you meet certain criteria based on your skills, education, or professional background.

-3. Diversity Immigrant Visas (DV visas): This is also known as the Green Card Lottery.
+3. Diversity immigrant visas (DV visas): This is also known as the Green Card Lottery.
 They are allocated through a random selection process to individuals from countries with historically low rates of immigration to the United States.

 Border Crossing Card (BCC) for Mexican citizens

 The Border Crossing Card (BCC) is a travel document issued by the U.S. government to Mexican citizens to enter the United States for a temporary visit.
+For Mexican applicants, the BCC/Foil may appear under the official designations BBBCC/BBBCV in the visa appointment system.
 It is specifically designed for short trips, typically for tourism or business purposes, and allows the holder to enter the U.S. by land, air or sea from Mexico or Canada.
-It is a laminated card that U.S. Customs and Border Protection (CBP) uses to confirm your identity and citizenship.
-It usually expires ten years after issuance and you can apply for one at the nearest U.S. Embassy or Consulate in Mexico.

-However, the BCC has important travel limitations.
 When entering the U.S. by land, most BCC holders are only allowed to travel within a limited border zone and for a limited period without additional documentation.
 In many cases, this means staying within:

 • approximately 25 miles from the U.S.-Mexico border in states like Texas and California,